TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NWT-02.md

 ### Sources
 - [Most common network devices in OSI environment](https://www.geeksforgeeks.org/network-devices-hub-repeater-bridge-switch-router-gateways/)
 - [Difference between repeater and access point](http://www.differencebetween.net/technology/difference-between-access-point-and-extender/#:~:text=Access%20point%20is%20a%20wireless,area%20of%20your%20wireless%20network.)
+- a friend

 ### Overcome challenges
 - What are the most common network devices and to which layer of the OSI model do they belong?
+- What's DHCP?

 ### Results
 - Connected devices to router.
 Extra information would be the private IP adresses given by the router.
-  - DHCP server can be found at the default gateway on the router (which i can find in the CMD using ipconfig /all; 192.168.1.1).
+  - DHCP server can be found at the default gateway on the router (which I can find in the CMD using ipconfig /all; 192.168.1.1).
 Configuration is done automaticly.
   - ![screenshot router](../00_includes/NTW/NTW-02.png)